aiurovet/perf_test/README.md

 ## Features

-Allows to check performance as well as to run multiple performance tests and compare results
+Allows to check performance as well as to run multiple performance tests and compare results against the first test

 ## Usage